Get advice and support about the rising costs of doing business on the Find Business Support website.

 Differences between general and limited partners

-Any individual or legal body may be a partner in a limited partnership, as a general or as a limited partner.
+Any individual or legal body (such as another company) can be a partner in a limited partnership, as either a general or a limited partner.
 However, you cannot be a general and a limited partner at the same time.

-You will have different debts and obligations in a limited partnership, depending on which type of partner you are.
-General partners are liable for all debts and obligations of the partnership.
-Limited partners are only liable for the debts or obligations they put into the business
+General partners are liable for all debts and obligations of the partnership and control the day-to-day running and management of the business.
+Limited partners could be thought of as 'silent partners', and are only liable for the debts or obligations they put into the business, and cannot participate in the management of the business.

 Because limited partners have some form of legal protection from incurring any additional debts, they may not: